segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 ## Max Request Size

-There is a maximum of `32KB` per call (our `batch` endpoint accepts a maximum of `500KB` per batch and `32KB` per call).
+There is a maximum of `32KB` per call (our `batch` endpoint accepts a maximum of `500KB` per batch and `32KB` per contained event).
 Server-side, Segment's API will respond with `400 Bad Request` if these limits are exceeded.

 ## Identify